TikTok's Smooth Skin Hack Is So Good, I've Ditched Foundation

 Another year, another avalanche of viral TikTok beauty hacks.
-There are the tricks which some might say are genius (reversing your beauty routine for glowing skin or rainbow contouring for razor-sharp cheekbones) and the more questionable clips (using lube as makeup primer and drawing on concealer in the shape of glasses to banish dark circles).
+There are the tricks that some might say are genius (reversing your beauty routine for glowing skin or rainbow contouring for razor-sharp cheekbones), and the more questionable ones (using lube as makeup primer and drawing on concealer in the shape of glasses to banish dark circles).

 Advertisement

-TikToker and makeup artist Charlotte Hyatt-Willis recently went viral for sharing a hack that makes her skin look "better than it actually is" — and it doesn't involve expensive facials, treatments or heaps of makeup.
+TikToker and makeup artist Charlotte Hyatt-Willis recently went viral for sharing a hack that makes her skin look "better than it actually is" — and it doesn't involve expensive facials, treatments, or lots of makeup.
 "I've got pores, texture and blemishes," Charlotte tells her followers, "and I used to have acne, so I know how it feels."
-Before we get into the hack itself, a caveat: skin texture isn't a flaw.
-It's entirely normal — and beautiful.
-Pores are important, too, and serve such purposes as moisturising skin with your natural oils (which feature antioxidants like vitamin E, which deflects environmental stressors such as pollution), not to mention getting rid of daily gunk.
+Before we get into the hack itself, a caveat: Skin texture isn't a flaw, it's entirely normal — and beautiful.
+Pores are important, too, and serve such purposes as moisturizing skin with your natural oils (which feature antioxidants, like vitamin E, which deflects environmental stressors such as pollution), not to mention getting rid of daily gunk.
 Pores are friends!
 But that's not to say everyone is happy with their skin all of the time.

 Advertisement